Evolution of structural, magnetic and transport properties in MnBi2-xSbxTe4: Results

 \subsection{Magnetic properties}

-15 compositions of MnBi$_{2-x}$Sb$_x$Te$_4$ with different Bi/Sb ratios were studied.
-Figure\,\ref{Mag-1}(a-e) show the temperature dependence of the magnetic susceptibility below 40\,K of some selective compositions.
-The data were collected in a magnetic field of 1\,kOe applied perpendicular and parallel to the crystallographic \textit{c}-axis, respectively.
+Fifteen compositions of MnBi$_{2-x}$Sb$_x$Te$_4$ with different Bi/Sb ratios were studied.
+Figure\,\ref{Mag-1}(a-e) show the temperature dependence of the magnetic susceptibility below 40\,K of some selected compositions.
+The data were collected in a magnetic field of 1\,kOe applied perpendicular and parallel to the crystallographic \textit{c}-axis.
 All measurements were done in a field-cooling mode.
 The data for x=0 are replotted from our previous report.\cite{yan2019crystal}

 The magnetic susceptibility is anisotropic below about 30\,K. For MnSb$_2$Te$_4$, a cusp in the M/H curve was observed around 19\,K when the magnetic field is applied along the crystallographic \textit{c}-axis, suggesting the occurrence of a long range magnetic order.
-The anisotropic behavior of M/H below 19\,K suggests an antiferromagnetic order with moments along the \textit{c}-axis as that in MnBi$_2$Te$_4$.
-With increasing Sb content in MnBi$_{2-x}$Sb$_x$Te$_4$, T$_N$ gradually decreases from 24\,K for MnBi$_2$Te$_4$ to 19\,K for MnSb$_2$Te$_4$.
+The anisotropic behavior of M/H below 19\,K suggests an antiferromagnetic order with moments along the \textit{c}-axis as that found in MnBi$_2$Te$_4$.
+With increasing Sb content in MnBi$_{2-x}$Sb$_x$Te$_4$, the antiferromagnetic ordering temperature, T$_N$, gradually decreases from 24\,K for MnBi$_2$Te$_4$ to 19\,K for MnSb$_2$Te$_4$.
 It is worth mentioning that the magnitude of M/H below T$_N$ increases with Sb concentration.
 This is consistent with the fact that the fields required to flop the spins and saturate the moments decrease with increasing Sb doping as described below.
 Despite the large difference of M/H below $\approx$30\,K, all compositions have a magnetic susceptibility of around 1.0$\times$10$^{-3}$\,emu/mol.Oe at room temperature.